 and gallery, rising from a 1-story keeper's house.
 Building painted

 white, lantern red.
-A small photo is at right, but Google has only a fuzzy satellite view of the area.
+A small photo is at right, but Bing has only a fuzzy satellite view of the area.
 The lighthouse was

 restored in 1994.
 Located on the northern tip of the Ilhéu das Rolas, a small island off